JiriResler/solid-dietary-profile-editor/README.md

 # solid-dietary-profile-editor
-This application allows its users to create a dietary profile.
-The users can choose how they data is stored, either by using Solid or a traditional approach when they log in using their application-specific credentials.
+This application allows its users to create and store their dietary profile, specifying what they are allergic to, dietary goals, and which taste preferences they have.
+The users can choose how their data is stored, either by using Solid or a traditional approach using Google Firestore.

-> This is a work in progress
+The application is live at: https://jiriresler.github.io/solid-dietary-profile-editor